 Zambia principally operates a source-based system for the taxation of income tax.
 Income deemed to be from a Zambian source is generally subject to income tax.
 However, the residence of a person/entity in Zambia will widen the scope of taxation to include interest and dividend income from non-Zambian sources.
 Consequently, Zambian residents will also be subject to income tax on interest and dividends from a source outside Zambia on a worldwide basis.

-A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its income attributable to the PE in Zambia.
-If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding taxes section).
+A non-Zambian resident enterprise that has a permanent establishment (PE) in Zambia will be subject to corporate income tax (CIT) on its income attributable to PE in Zambia.
+If there is no PE, Zambian-source income of the non-Zambian resident may still be subject to WHT, which is generally deducted at source (see the Withholding Tax section).